-1 ı 1 1 • ,

-Identify the key internal functions and relationships within business

-organisations.

-Demonstrate an understanding of

-factors, including legal, ethical and

-social, affecting business organisations

-on a local, national and global level

-Demonstrate an awareness of the

-behaviour of people within

-organisations and a range of theories

-for the management of people.

-Demonstrate an understanding of a

-variety of disciplines /concepts including

-financial management; marketing,

-strategy, digital business, innovation

-and enterprise and sustainability

-Identify management accounting

-information required for decision

-making.

-Demonstrate an understanding of the

-roles of, and relationship between the

-private and public sectors within the UK

-An explanation for embedding Knowledge and Underst anding through Teaching & Learning and Assessment at the nis level of the progra mme:

-All modules will embed knowledge and understanding to different assessments with Learning Outcomes design.

-lectures, presentations, seminars and guest speaker pr ge and understanding g of the students.
-Kin owiedge and understanding wil i be delivered by

-Cognitive and Intellectual Skills:

-oogintive and intencetadi okins.

-For this programme the following has been

-For this programme the following has been guided by the QAA Benchmark Statement in

-Business and Management 2015

-(3.9)

-National Occupational Standards for Business

-Management 2010

-Wanagement 2010

-By the end of this level of this programme the Primary: 2 2 Written report, SOUD1407

-students will be able to demonstrate for a Scheduled activites, industry structured essay, SOUD1408

-threshold pass: visits, guided independent · · · · · · · · · · · · · · · · · · · SOUD1525

-h
+Identify the key internal functions and relationships within business organisations.
+Demonstrate an understanding of factors, including legal, ethical and social, affecting business organisations on a local, national and global level Demonstrate an awareness of the behaviour of people within organisations and a range of theories for the management of people.
+Demonstrate an understanding of a variety of disciplines /concepts including financial management; marketing, strategy, digital business, innovation and enterprise and sustainability Identify management accounting information required for decision making.
+Demonstrate an understanding of the roles of, and relationship between the private and public sectors within the UK An explanation for embedding Knowledge and Understa All modules will embed knowledge and understanding to of different assessments with Learning Outcomes desig lectures, presentations, seminars and guest speaker pro- o enable students to reach the thresh ned to ascertain the level of knowled old standards to pass Various methods of f teaching will be used accom Cognitive and Intellectual Skills: For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Scheduled activites, industry visits, guided independent 2 2 Written report, structured essay, SOUD1407 SOUD1408 SOUD1525